JadeGoat/sg_property_react/README.md

 At later stages, it scaled to provide a better view of supporting infrastructure and amenities around the property (or town).

 Open Weather API was also discovered to have mapping capabilities, hence integrated as part of the viewer.
-Although it is world-based data and probably not very suitable for Singapore use-case, but it illustrates the usefulness if there is an weather API that have granular data for Singapore use-case.
+Although it is world-based data and probably not very suitable for SG use-case, but it illustrates the usefulness if there is an weather API that have granular data for SG use-case.

 Finally, this project is free for usage, however it should not be commericalize for any use of profit.